olafland/orw/README.md

 ORW requires a working TinyOS installation, with the TinyOS paths, etc., set as enviroment variables.
 The code in this repository only contains the files we added/modified compared to the default TinyOS implementation.
 We used TinyOS 2.1.1.
 As the TinyOS radio stack is quite stable, older and newer versions of TinyOS should be fine, too.
-As long as your TinyOS paths are set, you can download the ORW code into any directory.
+Make sure that your TinyOS paths and environments variables are set and download the ORW code into any directory (but do not copy it into the TinyOS directory, leave these two serparte).
 Compile with "make telosb oppxmac" in the TestNetworkLpl folder of ORW (in apps).

 Update: March 2014: we did a minor change to CC24020.h.
 Now things should also be fine with the current version 2.1.2.